JohanLossius/ecom-ca-react/README.md

 # Styling
 SCSS (SASS) is used with modular styling files.

+**Note from Johan regarading styling:**
-**Note from Johan: The browser gives the following warning: "Layout was forced before the page was fully loaded.
+The browser gives the following warning: "Layout was forced before the page was fully loaded.
 If stylesheets are not yet loaded this may cause a flash of unstyled content."
 Hence I understand there is something about the styling setup that could've or should've been fixed or optimized.
-I'll sort that out for the next app I build in react."**
+I'll sort that out for the next app I build in react.

 # Getting Started with Create React App